U.S., UK suspend tariffs and seek aircraft row resolution | Business

 Britain and the United States were hoping to reach a trade deal before the expiration of fast-track trade promotion authority granted to the U.S. federal government by Congress in July.
 In order to hit that deadline, U.S. trade officials would have to notify Congress about their intention to seal a deal sometime in April.

-AIRBUS The multi-billion dollar tit-for-tat tariff battle between the United States, the European Union and Britain, which completed its exit from the EU at the end of 2020, relates to a long-running row over state subsidies for planemakers Airbus and Boeing.
+TIT-FOR-TAT The multi-billion dollar tit-for-tat tariff battle between the United States, the European Union and Britain relates to a long-running row over state subsidies for planemakers Airbus and Boeing.

 Airbus spokesman Clay McConnell welcomed the suspension of what he called "lose-lose tariffs" and said the company supports all efforts to reach an agreement.
 Airbus builds wings and other parts in Britain, but assembles its commercial aircraft in the EU.